Ferclemens/Ferclemens/README.md

 - 🌱 I’m currently learning **Higher technical degree in software development** at I.T.F.S.
 Nº29

 - 👯 I’m looking to collaborate on **Web projects.
-UI and Backend develop.**
+UI, Backend develop and data manipulation.**

 - 👨‍💻 All of my projects are available at [https://ferclemensdev.netlify.app/](https://ferclemensdev.netlify.app/)

-- 💬 Ask me about **Work, project ideas, Javascript, designs and styles.**
+- 💬 Ask me about **Work, project ideas, designs and data management.**

 - 📫 How to reach me **foclemens@gmail.com**